-RECOMMENDED BOOKS Sr. no. Name Author(s) Publisher 1 Communication Skills Loveleen Kaur Satya Prakashan 2 A course in Communication Skills and English Grammatr Tanu Gupta, Titiksha Mittal Ajay Publications Yamuna Nagar 3 Business Communication Varinder Kumar, Bodh Raj Kalyani Publishers
+Sr. no. Name Author(s) Publisher 1 Communication Skills Loveleen Kaur Satya Prakashan 2 A course in Communication Skills and English Grammatr Tanu Gupta, Titiksha Mittal Ajay Publications Yamuna Nagar 5 and the second se 0 3 Business Communication Varinder Kumar, Kalyani Publishers Bodh Raj Ca.

 Course Code MAT 212

 Course Title Discrete Mathematics

 Type of Course Professional Core Course

-LTP 310
+LTP 4 0 0

 Credits 4

 Course Basic Mathematics

-Prerequisites and the second se
+Prerequisites AND

-Course Objectives s The objective of the course is to demonstrate the prospective students'
+Course Objectives The objective of the course is to demonstrate the prospective stu

 10 understanding of Discrete Mathematics

 Course By the end of the course, students will be able to:

-Outcome (CO) CO1 use mathematically correct terminology and notation CO2 construct correct direct and indirect proofs.
+Outcome (CO) CO1 use mathematically correct terminology and notation

+CO2 construct correct direct and indirect proofs.

 CO3 use division into cases in a proof.

 CO4 use counterexamples.

-CO5 apply logical reasoning to solve a variety of problems.
+2 CO5 apply logical reasoning to solve a variety of problems.

+••• ••• ••• A CONTRACT OF A